Chloe Ing

-Chloe Ing (Chinese: 伍宣菱, born 12 September 1998) is a Singaporean figure skater.
+Chloe Ing (Chinese: 伍宣菱, born 12 September 1998) is a Singaporean former figure skater.
 She is the 2019 Southeast Asian Games champion, 2017 Southeast Asian Games silver medalist and a four-time senior national champion.
 She has competed in the final segment at three ISU Championships – the 2017 Four Continents, 2018 Four Continents, and 2018 Junior Worlds.
 At the 2017 Merano Cup, she became the first skater representing Singapore to win a senior ladies medal in an ISU-recognized international competition.
 She won her second international medal at the 2018 Sofia Trophy.

 Skating career

 Early years

-Ing began learning to skate in 2006.
+Ing grew an interest in skating after watching the 2002 Winter Olympics.
+She began learning to skate while traveling abroad to visit relatives, and during a trip to Canada, she and her sister took lessons from a coach who told their parents they had potential.
+In 2006, when Ing was 7, the family moved to Toronto to allow them to receive coaching.

 She made her ISU Junior Grand Prix (JGP) debut in 2013 and would also compete on the JGP series during the following four seasons.

 In 2014, Ing won the National Figure Skating Championships in the Senior Ladies' Free Skate category, representing the Ice Angels Club.
 In 2016, she won the National Figure Skating Championships again and was also awarded the Ice Angels Artistic Trophy, for the most artistic presentation of a routine.

 She placed 20th at the 2017 Four Continents Championships in Gangneung, South Korea, and 34th at the 2017 World Junior Championships in Taipei, Taiwan.